Newton Range Biv

 Routes

 Access down to Lower Arahura Hut is possible using an old NZFS track opened up by Permolat volunteers in 2013.
 The route was re-trimmed to 600m by Andre Winkelman in February 2020.
 Flax has started crowding the track in the alpine scrub zone.
 Nina Dickerhof and James Thornton gave this section a light trim in 2022.
 There is a stake with permolat on the crest of the Range just above the big tarns and below this on the Arahura side is a cairn at E1461437/ N5251992 (BV19 614 520).
 More stakes lead down a steep face with patchy scrub to the top entrance of the track, which drops down a scrub face onto a narrow rib, then across and down some bluffy bush faces in the montane zone and onto a more defined ridge.
-The track follows this down to the Arahura valley intersecting the main valley track 200m downriver from Lower Arahura Hut. .
+The track follows this down to the Arahura valley intersecting the main valley track 200m downriver from Lower Arahura Hut.
 This route is very steep in places and the top section of track is incorrectly marked on the topo map.
-The actual trackline veers SW at the 720m contour instead of continuing straight up as marked, and connects with the crest of the Range midway between Pts.
+The actual trackline veers SW at the 720m contour instead of continuing straight up as marked and connects with the crest of the Range midway between Pts.
 1264 and 1392m.
+Michal Klajban and his Christchurch Tramping Club friends are planning to do a recut later this year.
 Allow four hours from Newton Biv to Lower Arahura Hut, or 5-6 if coming from the opposite direction.

-The Newton Range is West of the Biv has been traversed more regularly since Mt.
-Brown Hut was built.
-The route is rough going in places with numerous ups and downs, but is well worth it in terms of the views it provides.
+The Newton Range is West of the Biv has been traversed more regularly since Mt Brown Hut was built.
+There is a rough unmarked trail through alpine scrub sections of the route which has numerous ups and downs but is well worth it in terms of the views it provides.
 From the Biv along to point 1240m is relatively easy.
 After this the Range dips steeply down through a band of scrub, then climbs up onto point 1330m, passing some interesting ultramafic rock outcrops on the way.
 There are some nice tarns just West of point 1330m.
-After 1240m the Range drops steeply into the alpine scrub zone, and while there is a trail of sorts along or near the crest, the going is rough.
-The open tussock is not reached again until the 1140m mark on Mt.
-Brown's eastern ridge.
+After 1240m the Range drops steeply into the alpine scrub zone, and even with the trail, the going is rough.
+The open tussock is not reached again until the 1140m mark on Mt Brown's eastern ridge.
 People are taking on average 7-10 hours to do this traverse according to the Biv's hutbook.
+Michal Klajban and Jan Kupka gave the scrub sections a reasonably good trim in July '24.

 Provisions on site